isaackogan/TikTokLive/README.md

 If this handler is not present in the code, an internal default handler will log errors in the console.
 If a handler is added, all error handling (including logging) is up to the individual.

 **Warning:** If you listen for the error event and do not log errors, you will not see when an error occurs.
-This is because listening to the error event causes the default one to be overriden/turned off.
+This expected behaviour, listening to the error event overrides & disables the built-in one.

 ```python